-Guests on our campus, which is recognized as one of America's most beautiful, will quickly feel the friendliness with the first of many "Wittenberg hellos" during their visit.
-The same can be found inside the classroom where professors understand that personal attention makes a huge difference in how students learn.
+Guests on our campus, which is recognized as one of America's most beautiful, will quickly feel the friendliness during their visit with our bright, engaging students and our knowledgeable professors who understand that personal attention makes a huge difference in how students learn.
 The fact that many encourage conversation after class or host gatherings in their homes only supports their passion for teaching and their desire to ensure students' success.

 In addition to offering course work in the humanities, arts and sciences, Wittenberg also offers distinct academic programming in non-traditional areas in most liberal arts colleges, including business and teacher education certification.